fruxo/turbobadger/readme.txt

   -No dependency on stl, exceptions, RTTI
-  -Very portable & easy to implement new backends (Image loading, fonts, renderer) -Support 32/64bit architectures and tested on Windows/Linux/Mac/Android/iOS
+  -Very portable & easy to implement new backends (Image loading, fonts, renderer) -Support 32/64bit architectures and tested on Windows/Linux/Mac/Android/iOS -Uses constexpr by default for all ID comparisions on compilers that support it.
+  -Unicode support (UTF8)

   Optional components: